-The following company participates in our Accreditation Program: TruGreen
+The following company participates in our Authorized Partner Program: TruGreen

 It’s spooky season, and you know what that means — spiders, rats, bats and creatures with exoskeletons are scoping out your house for the winter.

 We asked John Bell, a board-certified entomologist (BCE) with 32 years of experience, for some advice on how to prevent pests in the colder months.
 Bell is currently the regional technical manager at TruGreen, a national pest control and lawn care maintenance company.